hpb-project/go-hpb/README.md

 Install latest distribution of [Go](https://golang.org/) if you don't have it already. (go version >= go1.10 )

-Currently supports the following operating systems:
+Currently supports the following operating systems for `sync node`:

-- Ubuntu 18.04 and higher
+- Ubuntu 16.04 and higher
 - MacOS Darwin 10.12 and higher
+- CentOS 7 and higher

+Only `Ubuntu 16.04` supported for the node that installed BOE card.

 ### Build